arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 ![Uploading a sketch to the Nano R4 in the Arduino IDE](assets/user-manual-5.png)

-As shown in the image above, you should see the built-in orange user LED of your Nano R4 board turn on for one second, then turn off for one second, repeating this cycle continuously.
+As shown in the animation below, you should see the built-in orange user LED of your Nano R4 board turn on for one second, then turn off for one second, repeating this cycle continuously.

 ![Onboard orange user LED blinking](assets/user-manual-6.gif)

-Additionally, you can open the Arduino IDE's Serial Monitor (Tools > Serial Monitor) to see the status messages that the sketch sends each time the LED state changes.
+Additionally, you can open the Arduino IDE's Serial Monitor (Tools > Serial Monitor) to see the status messages that the example sketch sends each time the LED state changes.

 ![Arduino IDE Serial Monitor output for the Blink sketch](assets/user-manual-7.png)